 by Judy Mullican

-FunShine® curriculum users start off the month of March with a focus on healthy eating.
-The first Buttercups theme in March is Yummy in My Tummy and the Fireflies curriculum offers You Are What You Eat.
-With this in mind, here are some nutritious and tasty recipes to offer.
+Welcome spring with some healthy, refreshing treats!
+Here are some nutritious and tasty recipes to offer.
 Some would be perfect if you are celebrating St. Patrick’s Day!
 (Caution: Always check for allergies before serving any food.)

 1 cup quick or old-fashioned rolled oats